How to Export Zwift ZWO Workouts Without Rebuilding Them Manually

 If You Are Starting From AI

 Most athletes creating plans with ChatGPT or another AI should not start by asking for ZWO.
 Start by asking for the actual training plan, the phase structure, and the schedule.
-Once that is right, decide whether a few specific sessions need to become file-based workouts.
+Once that is right, use TrainingDojo to structure the key sessions and export the compatible bike/run workouts as .zwo files.

 That is usually faster and easier to maintain than trying to force the entire planning process into one workout-file format.